zalohcin/eyes.sdk.javascript1/README.md

 ### Linting

-Linting can be run for an individual package.
+Linting can be run for all packages from the project root, or from an individual package.

 ```sh
 > npm run lint